 OrdenWills/LFM2.5-350M-home-assistant-sft

 The OrdenWills/LFM2.5-350M-home-assistant-sft is a 350 million parameter smart home automation model, fine-tuned from LiquidAI's LFM2.5-350M.
-It specializes in translating natural language commands into structured tool calls for controlling smart home devices like lights, doors, thermostats, and media players, with full awareness of current device states.
-This model excels at complex disambiguation, multi-device commands, and robust rejection of unsupported actions, achieving 97.8% accuracy across 59 categories of smart home interactions.
-Its primary strength lies in reliable, structured tool call generation for Home Assistant environments.
+It is specifically designed to interpret natural language commands and generate structured tool calls for controlling smart home devices like lights, doors, thermostats, and media players, with full awareness of current device states.
+This model excels at complex disambiguation, pronoun resolution, and handling multi-device compound commands, achieving 98.5% accuracy across 59 specific categories.

 Loading preview...